 A bunion forms on the base of the big toe when it leans towards the foot’s others toes instead of pointing straight ahead.
 Over time, a bunion may get worse and can cause pain and discomfort if left untreated.

-Dr. Benjamin Tehrani, DPM, at King’s Point Foot and Ankle Specialists in Downtown Los Angeles, and Beverly Hills, CA, is a podiatric surgeon with extensive experience in bunion removal.
+Dr. Benjamin Tehrani, DPM, at Kings Point Foot & Ankle Specialists in Downtown Los Angeles, and Beverly Hills, CA, is a podiatric surgeon with extensive experience in bunion removal.

 Schedule a personalized consultation online or call the office today.